-Requirements: Home practice, regular weekly yoga classes; study of assigned readings; written assignments; cultivation of a meditation practice; culminating practical and written assessment exams.
+Requirements: A regular home practice, weekly classes at Shakti Yoga (10% discount); observation classes at Shakti Yoga; study of assigned readings; written assignments; cultivation of a meditation practice; culminating practical and written assessment exams.

 Note: Fees for assigned manuals and/or books are not included.
-Entire 200-hour Teacher Training: $3000.
-Early Bird: $2800 by August 1, 2017.
+Tuition for entire 200-hour Teacher Training: $3250.
+Early Bird: $3050. by June 1, 2019.
 Installment payment plans available....please inquire.
-Discounts for SUNY students or former Teacher Training graduates who want to deepen their knowledge and skills.
+Note: 20% discount for SUNY students.
+Discounts for former Shakti Yoga Teacher Training graduates who want to deepen their knowledge and skills.